This page is a collection of our most frequently asked questions here at Ashland.

-- What is your process for someone to reserve a puppy from you?
+What is your process for someone wanting to reserve a puppy from you?

-- We absolutely do require a new application before we agree to place a dog or puppy with anyone unless you’re one of our repeat clients.
+- Those applicants approved, will move onto a tentative waiting list until we can fulfill your request for a pup either from our current litter or a future litter (this application fee is NOT to be construed as a deposit to secure a puppy).
+The application fee will be deducted from the final balance due at pick-up.
+If you’re impatient, want a puppy NOW or feel you can’t wait, then please forego our application process.
+If we don’t have a pup for you within ONE year from the date we received your application, your application fee is refundable.
+If for any reason we don’t approve your application, then your application fee is refunded.
+We will ONLY accept a very limited number of applications PER YEAR.
+We absolutely do require a new application before we agree to place a dog or puppy with anyone unless you’re one of our repeat clients.
+Repeat clients do not have to pay an application fee.
 The application process helps us determine if an Ashland puppy or dog would be suitable for your home and lifestyle.
 We have a set criteria for placement of our puppies.
 Those not approved, doesn't mean we think they would be bad owners, rather it comes down to maybe a space issue or owner philosophies, lifestyle, work schedules and many other factors.
 Not everyone is best suited for a dog, let alone a Labrador or a young puppy.

-- We feel it is best not to accept any type of formal reservations until the puppies have been born and are proven healthy and viable.
+- *Next Step.
+Once we know that we will have availability and you are next in line based on the date/receipt we received your application, we will notify you of availability and ask if you’d like to confirm with a deposit to secure a puppy.
+AGAIN..Deposits to officially reserve a puppy will not be accepted until we actually know if we have availability with a puppy of the color and gender you’re requesting.
+We feel it is best not to accept any type of formal reservations (secured deposits) until the puppies have been born and are proven healthy and viable.
 So many factors are involved with breeding and there are always risk.
 It's hard enough for us to deal with the heartache of finding out a pregnancy didn't take or we lost babies during the birthing process or shortly after.
 So no need in having people anticipate for weeks that they are going to get a puppy, only to be disappointed.
 Therefore I have a "NO PUPPY - NO DEPOSIT/RESERVATION" rule.
 Only when I know positively that I have a pup for you.
-Then and ONLY then, will I confirm reservations or accept deposits.
+Then and ONLY then, can I confirm reservations or accept deposits.
 I hear stories frequently from others how they sent a deposit, waited and waited only to be told no puppies and then they never got their deposit back.

-- Those approved applications WILL only go on a "tentative waiting list" and we ask them to confirm by completing our reservation agreement, accompanied with a deposit which will secure their interest in a pup.
-If you do confirm with us that you want a pup and tell us that you're sending a deposit along with the signed reservation agreement on the 3rd and you wait until the 31st, you just lost out on a puppy and we will return your deposit check.
+- If you do confirm with us that you want a pup and tell us that you're sending a deposit along with the signed reservation agreement and it isn’t received within 7 working days, you will loose out on that puppy.
 We feel that certain persons are much more sincere and are ready to secure a spot on our waiting list, therefore others who may be "wishy-washy" are holding up others that really DO want a pup.
 This is not fair for me to keep others waiting to find out "if someone has reserved that puppy".

 - Canine Hip and Elbow Dysplasia (CHD & ED) - Although polygenic (meaning a combination of genes and also how environment can play a role in the outcome) CHD & ED can only be screened by Radiographs.
 There is no DNA test to determine if a dog will get CHD/ED.
 Instead we rely on x-rays read by Orthopedic specialist who give us their opinion as to IF the dogs Hips and Elbows are Good or not.
 If they pass, then the breeder will usually register the results with the Orthopedic Foundation for Animals (OFA) who also manages a health data base for different breeds. www.offa.org Although every Labrador should be screened and certified free of CHD and ED before being bred, there is no way to absolutely guarantee that any and all offspring from cleared parents will also be free of these issues.
 Rather it is most important to acquire a Labrador from parents that are certified with many generations behind them also certified, therefore decreasing the chances of producing CHD and ED.